Student Research Projects

 Array.
 These data were taken of a young, energetic pulsar (PSR

-Survey (see also Chelsea Tiffany's project below).
-The radio
+Multibeam Survey (see also Chelsea Tiffany's project below).
+The

-observation field happened to include the error circle of a newly
+radio observation field happened to include the error circle of a

-al. 2005), so her analysis aimed to determine whether there were
+et al. 2005), so her analysis aimed to determine whether there

-any faint extended radio sources within the error circle (such as a
+were any faint extended radio sources within the error circle (such as

-pulsar wind nebula) that could be powering the gamma-ray emission.
-We
+a pulsar wind nebula) that could be powering the gamma-ray

-carefully repeated the prior calibration and editing of the raw data,
+emission.
+We carefully repeated the prior calibration and editing of

-and we created maps of the region at both 1384 MHz and 2496 MHz.
-We
+the raw data, and we created maps of the region at both 1384 MHz and

-found a small extended object that had been only hinted at in a
+2496 MHz.
+We found a small extended object that had been only hinted

-previous, low-resolution map taken at 843 MHz.
-However, further
+at in a previous, low-resolution map taken at 843 MHz.
+However,

-analysis indicated that this source was not a pulsar wind nebula or
+further analysis indicated that this source was not a pulsar wind

-supernova remnant and is not associated with the TeV source.
-Some of
+nebula or supernova remnant and is not associated with the TeV source.

-Elisabeth's calibration work on the PSR J1301-6305 data was used in
+Some of Elisabeth's calibration work on the PSR J1301-6305 data was

-the polarization analysis of two energetic radio pulsars that was
+used in the polarization analysis of two energetic radio pulsars that

 Tiffany 2007).